yoojinnnee/yoojinnnee/README.md

 ### Hello👋, my name is Yoojin
 I wanna be a developer

-- ✏️ I’m currently learning Machine Learning, AI, Computer Vision.
+- 🌱 I'm currently learning web development.
 - 📫 How to reach me : lcxyurzn@naver.com
  ---